xiao-long-liu/xiao-long-liu.github.io/_pages/about.md

 ## Recent News
 <!-- ====== -->
+- Serving as a PC member for [ARG&APP 2025](https://argapp-workshop.github.io)
 - Serving as a PC member for [ECAI 2025](https://ecai2025.org)
 - Paper titled *“Proportional Acceptability of Arguments”* accepted at [CLAR 2025](https://www.zlaire.net/clar2025/)